cherattk/event-server/README.md

 ### Event Server
 An HTTP PubSub Server with GUI.

-:warning: This project is work in progress, any contribution is welcome.
+:warning: This project is work in progress

 ### Requirement:
   - Node.js